What does John 1:40 mean?

 Verse Commentary:

-Verse 40 says Andrew was one of the two who heard John the Baptist's command to follow Jesus.
-The Bible doesn't specify if Andrew and John were the only ones who heard, audibly, or if they were the only ones who listened to the Baptist's instructions.
-Either way, these two men are the first to follow Jesus as disciples.
-"Andrew" is a Greek name, not a Hebrew one.
+Andrew—originally Andreas—is a Greek name, rather than Hebrew.
 This is evidence of how much influence Greek culture had on the people of Israel by this time.
-Jewish people of that day used a fairly small set of given names.
+Jewish people of that day used a relatively small roster of given names.
 Even within the Bible, there are multiple characters with the same "first" name.
-Three of the four women at the foot of Jesus' cross are named "Mary."
-Andrew's brother had the common name of Simon, but would later be renamed "Peter" by Jesus.
-Their father was named Jonah (or John), according to John 1:42.
-The term bar means "son of," so Simon Barjona is literally, "Simon, the Son of Jonah."
+For instance, three of the women at the foot of Jesus' cross are named "Mary" (John 19:25).
+Andrew's brother had the common name of Simon but would later be renamed "Peter" by Jesus.
+Their father was also named "John" (John 1:42).

 Verse Context: